bfidatadigipres/dpx_encoding/README.md

 ### dpx_assessment.sh [Launches Python splitting script]

-This script assesses a DPX sequence's suitability to be RAWcooked encoded, based on criteria met within the metadata of the first DPX file.
+This script assesses a DPX sequence's suitability to be RAWcooked encoded, based on criteria met within the metadata of the fifth DPX file.
 The metadata is checked against a Mediaconch policy, if it fails, the folder is passed to the tar_preservation/ folder path.
 This script need the DPX sequences to be formatted identically:  N_123456_01of01/scan01/2048x1556/<dpx_files>

 Script functions:
 - Refreshes the DPX success and failure lists, tar, rawcooked, luma and python lists so clean for each run of the script, avoiding path failures.
 - Looks within the dpx_to_assess/ folder for DPX sequence directories at pixel ratio folder level.
-Eg, 2048x1556/ (found at mindepth 3 / maxdepth3)
+Eg, 2048x1556/ (found at mindepth 3 / maxdepth 3)
 - Takes the fifth DPX within this folder and stores in a 'dpx' variable, creates 'filename' and 'scan' variables using the basename and dirname of path
 - Greps for the 'filename' within script_logs/rawcooked_dpx_success.log and script_logs/tar_dpx_failures.log.
 If appears in either then the file is skipped.
 If not:
   - Compares 'dpx' to Mediaconch policy rawcooked_dpx_policy.xml (policy specifically written to pass/fail RAWcooked encodings)
-  - If pass, looks for metadata indicating if the DPX have RGB or Luma (Y) colourspace, before writing 'filename' to rawcooked_dpx_list.txt or luma_dpx_list.txt
+  - If pass, looks for metadata indicating if the DPX are 4K, have RGB or Luma (Y) colourspace, before writing 'filename' to rawcooked_dpx_list.txt or luma_4k_dpx_list.txt
   - If fail writes 'filename' to tar_dpx_list.txt and outputs reason for failure to script_logs/dpx_assessment.log
 - Each list created in previous stage is sorted by its part whole, and passed into a loop that calculates the total folder size in KB, then writes this data to new list python_list.txt
 - The contents of python_list.txt are passed one at a time to the Python splitting script for size assessment and potential splitting.
-From here they are moved to their encoding paths.
+From here they are moved to their encoding paths if 01of01, or into the part_whole_split folder if multiple parts exist.
-- Appends the luma, rawcooked and tar failure lists to rawcooked_dpx_success.log and tar_dpx_failures.log
+- Appends the luma, 4K, rawcooked and tar failure lists to rawcooked_dpx_success.log and tar_dpx_failures.log

 Requires use of rawcooked_dpx_policy.xml.

-### dpx_splitting_script.py [Partially implemented]
+### dpx_splitting_script2.py

 This script is not listed in the crontab as it is launched at the end dpx_assessment.sh to arrange movement of the image sequence, and where necessary splits the folders into smaller folders to allow for RAWcooked / TAR wrapping of a finished file no larger that 1TB.